-In this section we study some important frequentist properties of the so-called empirical loglikelihood process relative to the GP density function, for which we derive: its uniform convergence and that of its derivatives (available in the supplement), its asymptotic expansion, local and global bounds.
-These results give a comprehensive picture of the GP likelihood theory.
-They are foundational to study asymptotic theory of Bayesian methods but also important from a frequentist viewpoint.
-As a by-product we prove the uniqueness of the MLE of the GP likelihood function for large samples, which is a new interesting finding.
+In this section, we examine key frequentist properties of the empirical log-likelihood process associated with the GP density function.
+We derive its uniform convergence, along with that of its derivatives (detailed in the supplement), its local asymptotic expansion, and both local and global bounds.
+These results provide a comprehensive understanding of the GP likelihood theory, serving as a foundation for the asymptotic theory of Bayesian methods and offering valuable insights from a frequentist perspective.
+As a by-product, we establish the uniqueness and contraction rates of the MLE of the GP likelihood function for large samples, a new and noteworthy contribution.